 Universal Orlando Resort vacations are frogtastic — from the magical delights of the Wizarding World to the hilarity of Minion Mayhem — you don’t have to tell us twice!
 Hanging with the family, hopping through Hogsmeade and getting a thrill (or two) from the many amazing attractions the park offers are just some of our favorite things.
 But sometimes it seems something is missing when you arrive back at your hotel room ... could it be your furry friend?

 We know the feeling of missing a pet while on vacation.
 Don’t fret, though!
-If you’re planning a trip to Universal Orlando and staying at one of its fabulous on-site hotels, your furry friends are welcome, too.
-Here we’ve laid out some of the groundwork and tips for traveling with your pets at Universal Orlando.
-All details are current as of Fall 2019 and updated regularly to ensure you both have a hopping good time.
+If you’re planning a trip to Universal Orlando and staying at one of its fabulous on-site Loews hotels, your furry friends are welcome, too.
+Here, we’ve laid out some of the groundwork and tips for traveling with your pets at Universal Orlando.

 Universal Orlando is made of several toadally amazing theme parks and on-site hotels; each location has different rules regarding pets and companion animals.
 Service dogs that help someone with a disability navigate the parks safely or that assist in another official capacity are welcome almost anywhere on Universal Orlando Resort property (the sole exceptions are rides that don’t offer pet-safe experiences and harnesses).
 The entire resort, from theme parks to hotels and shopping districts, complies with the ADA and ensures that service dogs are not only allowed, but welcomed.